 A project might also be brought to an end due to legal issues.
 The proposed or ongoing project might go against government policies and programme which might force the project to wind down.
-You have to seek expert judgement in order not to run foul of the law.
+You have to seek an expert judgement in order not to run foul of the law.

 You should know that projects are temporary but their deliverable can have an impact of a lifetime.
-If a company for example is building a bridge for a community.
+If a company, for example, is building a bridge for a community.
 It can outlive an organisation because the project will remain evergreen in the community.

 You should note that there also ways that project drives changes in an organisation.
-Since no proposal will be approved in an organisation without having a link with objectives of setting up such organisation.
+Since no proposal will be approved in an organisation without having a link with objectives of setting up such an organisation.
 Every project that is been executed is aimed at advancing the corporate goals of such organisation.

 Most organisations are said to be in the current state before the beginning of the execution of projects.
 They now have to move from the current state to the future state.
 It is the duty of the project manager to move the organisation from where they are to where they wanted to be through successful project execution.